 Why is Near Miss Reporting Important?

-Generally, the importance of near miss reporting is it improves safety management and procedures, improves employee morale, and generates cost savings for the enterprise.
+Near miss reporting improves safety management systems and procedures.
+It also strengthens employee morale and supports ISO 45001 continual improvement requirements.
+Additionally, it generates significant cost savings for the organization.
 Three key reasons why near miss reporting is important are:

 Improves Workplace Safety Culture